themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 Tenant-scoped Data Access
 ```

 Each layer has a job.
 The identity provider proves who the user is.
 The gateway validates tokens and enforces coarse controls.
 The service-level authorization layer enforces object-level decisions.
 The data access layer adds defense in depth with tenant and ownership constraints.
 WAAP, API security, SIEM, and runtime detection systems provide telemetry, anomaly detection, and compensating controls.

 No single layer solves everything.
 This aligns with OWASP's [Microservices Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Microservices_Security_Cheat_Sheet.html), which treats authentication and authorization as design-phase requirements for microservice systems.
 It also separates edge-level authorization from service-level authorization, which is exactly the distinction that matters for BOLA.

 ## Where identity providers fit

 Auth0, Okta, Entra ID, Cognito, or any similar identity provider belongs at the identity layer.

-An identity provider can handle:

-- authentication
-- SSO
-- MFA
-- OAuth2 and OIDC flows
-- token issuance
-- user identity claims
-- organization, role, permission, or scope claims
+It can handle authentication, SSO, MFA, OAuth2/OIDC flows, token issuance, and user, organization, role, permission, or scope claims.

 A token may include claims like this: